 The course policies that appear below are not required, though they reflect common student concerns and issues that arise at the Student Academic Petitions Committee.
 Responding to those that apply in the course syllabus has generally been found to be helpful.

 Plagiarism Detection: The campus subscribes to Turnitin, a plagiarism prevention service, through Canvas.
 You will need to submit written assignments to Turnitin.
 Student work will be used for plagiarism detection and for no other purpose.
 The student may indicate in writing to the instructor that they refuse to participate in the plagiarism detection process, in which case the instructor can use other electronic means to verify the originality of their work.
 Turnitin Originality Reports WILL/WILL NOT* be available for your viewing. *FACULTY: Please choose for your course WILL or WILL NOT be available for your viewing.

+Course AI Policy: Faculty, this is where you can state your policy for the use of Artificial Intelligence in your classroom and on assignments.

 Supplemental Instruction (for courses with Supplemental Instruction, the following statement is recommended by the Learning Center):